cc-tweaked/CC-Tweaked/doc/guides/basic_rednet.md

 Once both computers have code you'll want to start the receiver code first and then the sender code, this is because you need the receiver to be listening before you have the sender send a message.

-You know the basics of sending and receiving rednet messages. @{rednet.broadcast} is similar to @{rednet.send} but it will send the message to every computer in range of the modem.
+You now know the basics of sending and receiving rednet messages. @{rednet.broadcast} is similar to @{rednet.send} but it will send the message to every computer in range of the modem.

 :::note The repeat program
 Ender modems are expensive to craft but wireless modems have a quite limited range.
 Thankfully there is a solution, the repeat program.
 To put simply, any rednet message that a computer running the repeat program hears will be resent from that computer.